What is Census 2021?

 For more information about the census, visit the census website.

 What is Let’s Count!?

-To support Census 2021, ONS has partnered with education resource centre iChild.
+To support Census 2021, the ONS has partnered with education resource centre iChild.
 Together, we have developed an exciting free education resource programme to help teach children about this unique event.
-It is cross-curricular (leading on maths and covering the Early Years Foundation Stage (EYFS), Foundation Phase, Key Stage 1 and Key Stage 2 with specific resources for year 6.
+It’s cross-curricular, leading on maths and covering the Early Years Foundation Stage (EYFS), Foundation Phase, Key Stage 1 and Key Stage 2, with specific resources for Year 6.
 The Let’s Count! resource programme has achieved accreditation from Mathematics in Education and Industry (MEI), the National Association for the Teaching of English (NATE) and the Geographical Association and has won the award for STEM Education Programme of the Year.
 This easy-to-use education programme can help improve maths and writing skills, using Census 2021, a significant real-life event, as a stimulus.
 New for 2022 are five fabulous census education resources, which you can use in the build-up to the Census 2021 population announcement in early summer 2022.

-How can I register for a Let’s Count! resource pack?
+How can I register for Let’s Count! ?

 If I don’t have much time, which resources should I use with my pupils?